CumulusNetworks/docs/content/cumulus-linux-510/Layer-3/Address-Resolution-Protocol-ARP.md

 ## Show the ARP Table

-To show all the entries in the IP neighbor table, run the `nv show interface neighbor` command or the Linux `ip neighbor` command:
+To show all the entries in the IP neighbor table, run the `nv show interface neighbor` command or the Linux `ip neighbor show` command:

 ```
 cumulus@leaf01:mgmt:~$ nv show interface neighbor